jerryhuang3/buffering/README.md

 ## Testing Live App on Heroku

 Download the `chrome_extension_prod` folder onto your computer.
 Go to chrome://extensions/ and turn on developer mode.
 On the top left, click 'Load unpacked', select the downloaded folder to turn on the extension.
+Alternatively, you can download it as an extension from https://chrome.google.com/webstore/detail/buffering/hpjcimjbbamlpadijkihkmefiblggpdk.

 Sign up with your Google credentials at https://buffrng.herokuapp.com and set your initial step goal to any number you like.